Ametek reports higher profit, raises full-year profit forecast

-(Reuters) - Diversified manufacturer Ametek Inc (AME.N) raised its full-year earnings forecast for the second time in three months after it reported a higher quarterly profit on growth in its oil and gas, aerospace and power businesses.
+Oct 23 (Reuters) - Diversified manufacturer Ametek Inc raised its full-year earnings forecast for the second time in three months after it reported a higher quarterly profit on growth in its oil and gas, aerospace and power businesses.

 The company raised its full-year earnings forecast to between $1.85 and $1.87 per share from $1.83 to $1.85 per share.